 LinkedIn for business

 LinkedIn is all about building networks and connections.
-It’s not only about who you know, but about who your connections know.
-That’s the real power of LinkedIn for business: the ability to tap into existing connections and grow your brand through word-of-mouth.
-It’s also the best social network for lead generation.
+It’s not just who you know, but about who your connections know.
+That’s the real power of LinkedIn for businesses and thought leaders: the ability to tap into existing connections and grow your brand through word-of-mouth.
+It’s also the best social network for business lead generation.

 Benefits of using LinkedIn

-- Create and control a profile that is easy to discover on Google
+- Being able to create a profile that is easy to discover on Google

-- Be discovered by ‘what you do’ as well as by name – and search for others by their industry or profession
+- Be able to be discovered by ‘what you do’ as well as by name – and search for others by their industry or profession

 - Build and maintain an online professional network